-Mikael Weissmann joined UI as researcher in the East Asia Programme in 2010.
+Mikael Weissmann joined UI in 2010.
 He is also Senior Researcher in War Studies at the Dept. of Military Studies at the Swedish National Defence College.
 His research focuses on international relations, conflict management, and peace-building in East Asia and his main focus is on China and China's role.

 Mikael Weissman's main focus is on the conflicts in the Taiwan strait, the South China Sea, and the Korean Peninsula, and on Soft Power in China's relations with Southeast Asia.
 He is also leading the project 'Collaboration at Sea', focusing on the role and impact of collaboration for maritime security.